 Every Financial Year, you need to declare all such gains and incomes and then have to pay applicable taxes accordingly.

-We are all aware on the availability of Basic Exemption Limit of Rs 2.5 lakh, Rs 3 lakh for Senior Citizens and Rs 5 lakh for very Senior Citizens (80+years).
+We are all aware on the availability of Basic Exemption Limit of Rs 2.5 lakh, Rs 3 lakh for Senior Citizens and Rs 5 lakh for very Senior Citizens (80+years) under the old tax regime.
 So, if you have salary income of say Rs 5 lakh, your income of up to Rs 2.5 lakh is not taxable.

 What if you have made only Long Term Capital Gains and you do not have any other sources of income in a Financial Year?
 Can you still adjust Basic Exemption Limit against LTCG?
 Do you have to pay Capital Gains tax even if your total income is less than 2.5 Lakh?

-How to adjust Long Term Capital Gains against the Basic Exemption Limit?
+How to adjust Long Term Capital Gains against the Basic Exemption Limit in FY 2023-24?

 The tax rates on your salary or business income and Capital Gains are not uniform.
 For example : Your salary income is taxable at applicable tax slab rates.
 Whereas, say your LTCG on sale of property is taxable @ 20% (with indexation).